jupyterlab/jupyterlab_pygments/README.md

 ## Dependencies

 - `jupyterlab_pygments` requires [pygments](http://pygments.org) version `2.4.1`.
-- The CSS variables used by the theme correspond to the codemirror syntex coloring theme defined in the NPM package [@jupyterlab/codemirror](https://www.npmjs.com/package/@jupyterlab/codemirror) as of version `0.19.1`.
+- The CSS variables used by the theme correspond to the CodeMirror syntex coloring theme defined in the NPM package [@jupyterlab/codemirror](https://www.npmjs.com/package/@jupyterlab/codemirror) as of version `0.19.1`.

 ## Limitations